Philippus/elastic4s/README.md

 * Returns `Option` where the java methods would return null
 * Uses Scala `Duration`s instead of strings/longs for time values
 * Supports typeclasses for indexing, updating, and search backed by Jackson, Circe, Json4s, PlayJson and Spray Json implementations
+* Supports Java and Scala HTTP clients such as Akka-Http
 * Provides [reactive-streams](#elastic-reactive-streams) implementation
 * Provides a testkit subproject ideal for your tests